Ayushman Bharat Yojana (PMJAY): Introduction

 - Home-based artisans or handicraft workers, tailors

-- Cobblers, hawkers and others providing services by working on streets or pavements
+- Cobblers, hawkers and other services provided on streets or pavements

 - Plumbers, masons, construction workers, porters, welders, painters and security guards